 This Control provides a complete user graphical instrument panel to allow the motor unit to be manually operated, as well as a complete set of software functions (often called methods) to allow all parameters to be set and motor operations to be automated by a client application.
 The instrument panel reflects the current operating state of the controller unit to which it is associated (e.g. such as motor position).
 Updates to the panel take place automatically when a user (client) application is making software calls into the same Control.
-For example, if a client application instructs the associated stepper motor Control to move a motor, the progress of that move is reflected automatical ly by changing position readouts on the graphical interface, without the need for further programming intervention.
+For example, if a client application instructs the associated stepper motor Control to move a motor, the progress of that move is reflected automatically by changing position readouts on the graphical interface, without the need for further programming intervention.
 The APT ActiveX Controls collection provides a rich set of graphical user panels and programmable interfaces allowing users and client application developers to interact seamlessly with the APT hardware.
 Each of the APT controllers has an associated ActiveX Control and these are described fully in system online help or the handbooks associated with the controllers.
 Note that the APTUser and APTConfig utilities take advantage of and are built on top of the powerful functionality provided by the APT ActiveX Server (as shown in Fig. 2.2).

-Fig. 2.2 System Architecture Diagram

-Refer to the main APT Software onl ine help file, APTServer.hlp, for a complete programmers guide and reference material on using the APT ActiveX Controls collection.
-Additional software developer support is provided by the APT Support CD supplied with every APT controller.
-This CD contains a complete range of tutorial samples and coding hints and tips, together with ha ndbooks for all the APT controllers.

-2.2.5 Software Upgrades

-Thorlabs operate a policy of continuous product development and may issue software upgrades as necessary.
+Fig. 2.2 System Architecture Diagram Refer to the main APT Software online help file, APTServer.hlp, for a complete programmers guide and reference material on using the APT ActiveX Controls collection.
+Additional software developer support is provided by the APT Support pages included on the software installation CD supplied with every APT controller.
+This CD contains a complete range of tutorial samples and coding hints and tips, together with handbooks for all the APT controllers.
+2.2.5 Software Upgrades Thorlabs operate a policy of continuous product development and may issue software upgrades as necessary.
 Detailed instructions on installing upgrades are included on the APT Software CD ROM.

 Chapter 3 Getting Started

 3.1 Installing APT Software

-If your PC becomes unresponsive (e.g due to an operating system problem, entering a sleep state condition, or screen saver operation) for a prolonged period, this may interrupt communication between the APT Software and the hardware, and a communications error may be generated.
-To minimize the possibility of this happening it is strongly recommended that any such modes that result in prolonged unresponsiveness be disabled before the APT software is run.
-Please consult your system administrator or contact Thorlabs technical support for more details.
+Note

+When operating via a PC, direct user interaction with the unit is accomplished through intuitive graphical user interface panels (GUIs), which expose all key operating parameters and modes.
+The user can select multiple panel views displaying different information about a particular hardware unit.
+The multitasking architecture ensures that the graphical control panels always remain live, showing all current hardware activity.

 Some PCs may have been configured to restrict the users ability to load software, and on these systems the software may not install/run.
 If you are in any doubt about your rights to install/run software, please consult your system administrator before attempting to install.
 If you experience any problems when installing software, contact Thorlabs on +44 (0)1353 654440 and ask for Technical Support.

-DO NOT CONNECT THE CONTROLLER TO YOUR PC YET

-- 1) Insert the CD into your PC. - The CD should run automatically.
-If your CD does not start, double click the file 'autorun.exe', found on the Software CD. - 3) A Welcome dialogue screen is displayed.
-Before installing the software, you are strongly advised to read the Installation Guide.
-Click the associated link.

-Welcom e to Advai nced Photonics Technology

-+ Read Installation Suide

-+ Install APT Software

-+ Viait Webaite

-+ Browse CD Contents

-+ Access APT Support

-Edl Download Current APT Software

-- 4) Once you are familiar with the installation procedure, click the 'Install APT Software' hyperlink displayed on the Welcome dialogue screen. - 5) Follow the on-screen instructions see the Installation Guide supplied for more information.

-\wedge

-3.2 Mechanical Installation

-3.2.1 Siting

-The BSC201 is designed to be mounted free standing on a shelf, benchtop or similar surface.
+DO NOT CONNECT THE CONTROLLER TO YOUR PC YET - Download the software from www.thorlabs.com. - 2) Locate the downloaded setup.exe file and move to a suitable file location. - 3) Double-click the setup.exe file and follow the on-screen instructions.
+3.2 Mechanical Installation 3.2.1 Siting The unit is designed to be mounted free standing on a shelf, benchtop or similar surface.

-Caution When siting the unit, it should be positioned so as not to impede the operation of the rear panel power supply switch or the control panel buttons.
+When siting the unit, it should be positioned so as not to impede the operation of the rear panel power supply switch.
 Ensure that proper airflow is maintained to the rear of the unit.
 3.2.2 Environmental Conditions